Admission to the Rowe Scholars Program

 The Admissions Committee is looking for rising juniors:

-• who are from a low-income background and an underrepresented background in the health fields and/or who are first generation college students
+• Come from low-income backgrounds and are underrepresented in the health professions and/or are first-generation college students

 Essays must be original works written solely by the applicant.